Does Hot Weather Affect Your Concrete?

-Although concrete is tough, it can also become weaker, if it is not taken care of properly.
-Because hot weather has an effect on concrete, both on the surface and within.
+Although concrete is tough, it can also become weaker if it is not taken care of properly.
+Hot weather has an effect on concrete, both on the surface and within.
 So yes, hot weather affects your concrete driveway or sidewalk.
-Along with humidity and wind speed.
 How?
 Let us explain.

-A combination of weather conditions can influence hot weather concrete.
 Hot weather has a significant effect on all stages of concrete production and placement procedures.
 Relative low humidity, temperatures starting at 90F and a high wind velocity can form a high potential for problems with your concrete.
 The increase of evaporation can pose a threat to the top layer of your concrete.
-The mix can become too dry because water is leached out of the top surface by evaporation.
+The mix can become too dry if water is leached out of the top surface by evaporation.
 This makes the concrete surface more susceptible to cracking.

 Strength of concrete

-During the placing, finishing and curing of (new) concrete, a high temperature can lead to the need for extra water to compensate for the loss of moisture.
-But as more water is added and the moisture dries up quickly, this can lead to pores inside the concrete – porous concrete.
-An increasing rate of hydration and moisture can affect the long term strength and durability of the concrete.
-Also a higher peak temperature during the hydration of the concrete can lead to cracking.
-Or a lower long-term strength.
+During the placing, finishing, and curing of concrete, a high temperature can lead to the need for extra water to compensate for the loss of moisture.
+But as more water is added and the moisture dries up quickly, this can lead to extra porous concrete.
+This can affect the long-term strength and durability of the concrete.
+Also, a higher peak temperature during the hydration of the concrete can lead to cracking or a lower long-term strength.
 This is the result of a greater early strength, that reduces the long-term strength because of the loss of moisture.

 Damage repair as it appears